PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

-﻿---
+---
 post_title: Cheat Sheet - Console Experience
 username: frweinma
-Categories: PowerShell
+categories: PowerShell
 tags: PowerShell, Preference Variables, Convenience, Tab Expansion
-Summary: How to have more control of preferences in functions and the role of modules on inheritance.
+summary: How to have more control of preferences in functions and the role of modules on inheritance.
 ---

-# Cheat Sheet: Console Experience

 PowerShell can take some getting used to.
 Especially if you come at it from a different Shell and don't see any way to get your good old experience back.
 However, hidden behind that plain white on blue shell, there is actually a wide range of customization options that help make your life less painful.